 When someone goes missing in a town as small as Cairnholm, it doesn't go unnoticed.
 That's why on Wednesday, when Martin failed to open his museum or stop by the Priest Hole for his customary nightcap, people began to wonder if he was sick, and when Kev's wife went to check on him and found his front door hanging open and his wallet and glasses on the kitchen counter but no one at home, people began to wonder if he was dead.
 When he still hadn't turned up the next day, a gang of men was dispatched to open sheds and peer beneath overturned boats, searching anywhere a wifeless man who loved whiskey might sleep off a binge.
 But they'd only just begun when a call came in over the short-band radio: Martin's body had been fished out of the ocean.
 I was in the pub with my dad when the fisherman who'd found him came in.
 It was hardly past noon but he was issued a beer on principle, and within minutes the man was telling his story.
 "I was up Gannet's Point reelin' in my nets," he began.
 "They was heavy as anything, which was odd since all's I generally catch out thatways is just tidy little nothins, shrimps and such.
 Thought I'd got snagged on a crab trap, so I grab for the gaff and poke around under the boat till it hooks on something."
 We all scooted closer on our stools, like it was story-time in some morbid kindergarten.
 "It was Martin all right.
-Looked like he'd taken a quick trip down a cliffside and got nibbled by sharks.
-Lord knows what business he had bein' out by them cliffs in the dead of night in just his robe and trolleys."
-"He weren't dressed?"
-Kev asked.

-"Dressed for bed, maybe," said the fisherman.
+Looked like "Dressed for bed, maybe," said the fisherman.
 "Not for a walk in the wet."
 Brief prayers were muttered for Martin's soul, and then people began trading theories.
 Within minutes the place was a smoke-filled den of tipsy Sherlock Holmses.
-"He coulda been drunk," one man ventured.
+"He coulda been drunk," one man "Or if he was out by the cliffs, maybe he seen the sheep killer and was chasin' "He weren't dressed?"
+Kev asked.